NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: Experiments

 \subsubsection{Baselines}

-We design the following baselines for \nuanced-reduced to estimate how \nuanced{} can work in a similar fashion as in existing dialogue state tracking but is more powerful in drawing connections between users' (unrecognized) entities and slots and values defined by system ontology.

-\textbf{Exact match \& Random guess} This is a rule-based baseline.
-For each turn we follow the preceding system query to make slot prediction; then we use exact match to predict the slot-values and additionally mentioned slots; If no match is found, we apply random guess.
-We use this baseline to estimate how a simple rule-based method can cover both explicit and implicit mapping.
+\textbf{Exact match \& Random guess} We follow the preceding system query to make slot prediction; we then use an exact match to predict the slot-values; if no match is found, we apply a random guess.

-\textbf{BERT} Following~\cite{DBLP:conf/naacl/DevlinCLT19}, we adopt a pre-trained LM to enrich the features of utterances for better tracking of binary labels in \nuanced-reduced.
-The input is the concatenation of the slot name, current turn system question and user utterance, and optionally dialogue context of past turns (as in - w/o context).
-We add two (2) types of prediction heads on the \texttt{[CLS]} token of BERT, one head for slot prediction (whether the input slot is updated or not), and the other type is for the value prediction of each slot.
+\textbf{BERT} ~\cite{DBLP:conf/naacl/DevlinCLT19}, The input is the concatenation of the slot name, current turn system question and user utterance, and the dialogue context of past turns.
+We add two types of prediction heads on the \texttt{[CLS]} token of BERT, one for slot prediction (whether the input slot is updated or not), and the other for the value prediction of each slot.
 The loss is a combination of cross-entropy loss for slot prediction and mean squared error (MSE) loss for value prediction.
 During inference, we set up a threshold to decide positive or negative predictions.

-\textbf{Transformer}~\cite{DBLP:conf/naacl/DevlinCLT19,DBLP:conf/nips/VaswaniSPUJGKP17} To study the effect of pre-training weights, we use the same architecture as BERT but train the weights from scratch.
+\textbf{Transformer}~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} We use the similar architecture as the BERT baseline but train the weights from scratch.

-\textbf{Train-MGConvRex} As MGConvRex dataset~\cite{DBLP:journals/corr/abs-2006-00184} has similar domain and ontology, we compare BERT model trained on MGConvRex with that trained on \nuanced-reduced.
-We use this baseline to demonstrate the open challenge from users' freestyle speaking and to what degree \nuanced-reduced can alleviate this issue.
+\textbf{Train-ConvRex} As MGConvRex dataset~\cite{DBLP:journals/corr/abs-2006-00184} has similar domain and ontology, we compare the BERT model trained on MGConvRex\footnote{We contacted the first author to obtain the dataset.} with that tested on \nuanced-reduced.
+We use this baseline to demonstrate the open challenges caused by users' free-form speaking.

-We omit the model implementation and hyperparameter settings here.
 We refer the readers to Appendix A for more details.
-For all baselines, we evaluate in a similar way as in dialogue state tracking on the turn level slot prediction accuracy and joint accuracy.
+For all baselines, we evaluate on the turn level slot prediction accuracy and joint accuracy.